bweiss/mortybot/README.md

 After starting the bot for the first time, it is highly recommended that you issue a REGISTER command in a private message to the bot.
 This will register you with the bot using your current hostmask and admin rights.

-Further users can be added by an admin user via the USER ADD command (see HELP USER) or a user can register themselves by issuing a REGISTER command in a public or private message to the bot, via the use of flags.
+Further users can be added by an admin via the USER ADD command (see HELP USER), or a user can register themselves by issuing a REGISTER command in a public or private message to the bot.
+Access is controlled by setting flags with the USER ADDFLAG and USER REMOVEFLAG commands.

-Supported flags:
+For example:

+> &lt;rick&gt; .user addflag beth admin,dcc<br/>
+> &lt;morty&gt; Flags for beth: ADMIN, DCC<br/>

+Bot User Flags:

 | Flag   | Description                                                                       |
 |--------|-----------------------------------------------------------------------------------|